What is Periodontics?

 Cosmetic Gum Therapy

 If your gums rest too low or too high on your teeth and you are unhappy with your smile, you may be a candidate for gum grafting surgery.

-This cosmetic dental procedure can help to even out an uneven gum line and reduce the perceived length of the teeth to give you a smile you can be proud of.
+This dental procedure can help to even out an uneven gum line and reduce the perceived length of the teeth.

 Placing Dental Implants

 Periodontics also includes the placement of dental implants beneath the gum line as part of the process to replace missing teeth.